ffalt/jamserve/README.md

 * Enhance Metadata via Musicbrainz, LastFM, Chartlyrics & AcoustID
 * Database Support for NeDB or ElasticSearch

-## Big TODOS
-* User passwords are stored in clear text, since Subsonic Api compatibility requires it.
-This is unacceptable.
-Either will I drop support for Subsonic Apps or generate less secure passwords with limited rights only for the Subsonic API.
-* Publish test files repository, so CI can be activated.
-* Test coverage is still small.
-* API is missing endpoints for administrative activities (e.g. changing options)

 ## Installation

 - install [NodeJS](https://nodejs.org/) >= 8.x and [NPM](https://www.npmjs.com/)